-5.20.1.1 It shall be possible to enable the recording of, and access to, communication content and the communication related data in order to support analysis.

-5.20.2.1 This application enables and allows recording of data communication for postincident/accident analysis, training, operational improvement, staff supervision or any other purpose.
+- 5.20.1.1 It shall be possible to enable the recording of, and access to, communication content and the communication related data in order to support analysis. - 5.20.2 Rationale - 5.20.2.1 This application enables and allows recording of data communication for postincident/accident analysis, training, operational improvement, staff supervision or any other purpose.
 Typically, all the data communications related to the movement of the train shall be recorded.

-- 5.20.4.1 Only entitled users shall be able to access recorded communication. - 5.20.4.2 Data communications where practicable shall be recorded on the devices involved in the communication and/or in a centralized system. - 5.20.4.3 All railway operational data (for example train identity, engine identity, functional identities, location data etc.) shall be stored and linked to the recorded communication. - 5.20.4.4 Sufficient storage retention of recorded data communications shall be in place that allows the user access over a period of time deemed acceptable to the Infrastructure Manager and Railway Undertaking according to national legislation. - 5.20.5 Usability criteria - 5.20.5.1 National protocols and legislation shall be taken into account when defining the types of data communications that are required to be recorded. - 5.20.5.2 It shall be possible to perform a direct search for specific categories of data with in a multi layered data storage system. (for example Location, functional identity, group identity, type of communication)
+Video is considered as one type of data. - 5.20.3 Users - 5.20.3.1 Any authorised user excluding members of the public. - 5.20.4 Functional attributes - 5.20.4.1 Only entitled users shall be able to access recorded communication. - 5.20.4.2 Data communications where practicable shall be recorded on the devices involved in the communication and/or in a centralized system. - 5.20.4.3 All railway operational data (for example train identity, engine identity, functional identities, location data etc.) shall be stored and linked to the recorded communication. - 5.20.4.4 Sufficient storage retention of recorded data communications shall be in place that allows the user access over a period of time deemed acceptable to the Infrastructure Manager and Railway Undertaking according to national legislation.

+- 5.20.5.1 National protocols and legislation shall be taken into account when defining the types of data communications that are required to be recorded. - 5.20.5.2 It shall be possible to perform a direct search for specific categories of data with in a multi layered data storage system. (for example Location, functional identity, group identity, type of communication)